 Citations and references are numbered by default.
-A small number of ACM publications have citations and references formatted in the "author year" style; for these exceptions, please include this command in the preamble (before the command "\begin{document}}") of your LTFX source:
+A small number of ACM publications have citations and references formatted in the "author year" style; for these exceptions, please pass the option style=acmauthoryear to the biblatex package loaded in the preamble (before the command "\begin{document}") of your LATEX source.